 Nikki has been apart of Hotlanta family for the past 7 years: playing for 3 years and coaching for 4 years.
 She played midfield and attack at West Forsyth High School.
 In her junior and senior year she was All-County and team MVP.
 Nikki was 2nd team All-American my senior year.
 She continued the sport by receiving a Division 1 scholarship to Jacksonville University playing attack.
 While at Jacksonville she was a two-time Academic All-Conference winner.
 In addition, our team won 2 conference championships and played in two first round games of the NCAA Division 1 Tournament.
 Nikki graduated from Jacksonville University with a Masters and Bachelors in Elementary Education in May 2015.
 She is currently a first year teacher of 3rd grade at Kelly Mill Elementary.

-Patrice started playing lacrosse her junior year at McEachern High School in Powder Springs, GA.
-Senior year she became team captain and throughout her high school career she was a starting defender for the Lady Indians.
-She then was recruited by Brittni Dulaney to become one of the founding members for Shorter University's first women's lacrosse team.
-After two years playing at Shorter, Patrice then transferred to Kennesaw State University where she played club lacrosse for the owls as an attacker and co-head coached the girls junior varsity team at Marist School in Atlanta.
-Transferring back to Shorter University for her senior year in 2014, instead of playing, Patrice took on the role of assistant coach for the varsity and junior varsity girls teams at Darlington School in Rome.
-Patrice graduated from Shorter University in the summer of 2014.
-In 2015, Patrice was the assistant coach at Coker College were she received her masters degree in Athletic Administration.
-She is currently the head coach at NAIA Tennessee Weseleyan College in Athens, TN.
+Having been with Hotlanta for 5 years, Patrice began her lacrosse career at McEachern High School.
+While serving two years at MHS she was a starting defender and senior captain.
+She was then recruited by Brittni Dulaney to become one of the founding member for Shorter University's first women's lacrosse team.
+After two years playing at Shorter, Patrice then transferred to Kennesaw State University where she played club lacrosse for the Owls as a starting attacker and Co-Head coach of the JV team at the Marist School in Atlanta.
+Transferring back to Shorter University for her senior year in 2014, instead of playing, Patrice took on the role of Assistant Coach for the Varsity and JV girls teams at Darlington School in Rome.
+Patrice graduated from Shorter University in the summer of 2014 and immediately accepted the Women's Lacrosse Graduate Assistant at Coker College where she received her masters degree in Athletic Administration.
+After their first Final Four appearance and first winning record for the program, Patrice accepted the head coaching position at Tennessee Wesleyan University.
+During her time there, TWU earned Regular Season Conference Champions, remained Top 10 in the country for NAIA, produced AAC Player of the Year, as well as 1st and 2nd Team All-Americans.
+After deciding that Georgia was the place her, she moved back and continues to work with Hotlanta and other high school programs in the area.